matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

 ....
 ```

-the first instruction is a ```UD2``` which will trigger an invalid instruction and crash the process
+The first instruction is a ```UD2``` which will trigger an invalid instruction and crash the process.

-the rest doesnt make sense... and this is where the parent "driver" process comes into play
+The rest doesnt make sense... and this is where the parent "driver" process comes into play.

-The parent process as attach the child process with ptrace
+The parent process has attached the child process with ptrace and can catch the crash (that's just how debugger work by the way).

 ```C
     while( true ) {